 Workshops were delivered by Gareth Aled (pictured) the Director of Puppetry for the National Theatre's Warhorse, Kaitlin Howard Stage Combat Director, Sean Jones West End Actor, Christine Parle West End Actor, Huw Davies Award winning maker and practioner, Tracy Spencer West End Actor, Sarah Davies Voice Tutor and Sarah Evans Urdang Grad.

 Sessions started at 8.30am for working parents and finished at 5.30pm.
 We tackled holiday hunger by making sure everyone received a full packed lunch and we ate together in the great hall.
-Over the five days we danced, sang, did puppetry, performed Shakespeare, recited poetry from Twm Or Nant, acted, did stage combat, devised a performance, made new friends and laughed a lot...
+Over the five days we danced, sang, learnt puppetry, performed Shakespeare, recited poetry from Twm Or Nant, acted, performed stage combat, devised an interactive performance, made new friends and laughed a lot...